ichinose-chiya/hasher/README.md

 build$ make
 ```

-Then the `CMake` will do everything for you.
+The `CMake` and `Make` will do everything for you.
 Enjoy it with this command:

 ```shell
 $ ./hasher {algorithm} {string_to_hash}